Chùa Phổ Lại: Religious activities

 The pagoda holds mindfulness retreats, Vesak Day, Vu Lan festival ceremony, and Buddhist doctrine classes.

-The Great Quan Am ceremony is held annually in the middle of the 6th lunar month and it features a lot of activities, including cultural performances, exhibitions of paintings, calligraphy, handicrafts.
+The Great Quan Âm ceremony is held annually in the middle of the 6th lunar month and it features a lot of activities, including cultural performances, exhibitions of paintings, calligraphy, handicrafts.
 The pagoda offers vegetarian buffets, floating lantern releases, ceremonial offerings, talk shows, and charity programs.
-In 2025, the festival took place from July 5-6, the pagoda awarded 25 scholarships.
+According to Tạp chí Nghiên cứu Phật học, the 2026 festival combined religious, cultural, educational, and charitable activities intended to bring Buddhist teachings closer to everyday life and promote compassion within the community.

 Social work

 The pagoda's activities include awarding scholarships and giving gifts to households.
-It also holds events such as the Tet celebration of Pho Lai which gives Mid-Autumn gifts, International Children's Day celebrations, and programs to support people affected by flooding in Vietnam’s central regions.
-During the year 2020 Central Vietnam floods, the total support announced was over 464 million VND.
-Additionally, the pagoda has installed 25 solar-powered light poles in the local area, organized traditional medicine check-ups, and provided supports for repairing houses for families in difficult.
+It also holds events such as the Tết celebration of Pho Lai which gives Mid-Autumn gifts, International Children's Day celebrations, and programs to support people affected by flooding in Vietnam's central regions.

+According to a report by An Viên Television, Phổ Lại Pagoda served as a relief distribution point during the 2025 floods, providing food and other supplies to residents in flood-affected areas.

+During the 2020 Central Vietnam floods, the pagoda reported distributing more than 464 million VND in relief assistance.
+It has also installed 25 solar-powered light poles in the local area, organized traditional medicine health check-ups, and supported home repairs for disadvantaged families.